ganrad/azure-dotnet-manage-vmss/README.md

 - Azure Kubernetes Service
 - Azure App Service

-Steps for deploying this solution on an AKS cluster is detailed below.
+Steps for deploying this solution on an AKS cluster are detailed below.

 1. Fork/Clone this GitHub repository to your local machine